Skip to main content

 Secrets management

 This guide covers pulling secrets from external backends into container environment variables.
-Moat supports 1Password and AWS Systems Manager Parameter Store (SSM).
+Moat supports 1Password, AWS Systems Manager Parameter Store (SSM), and host environment variable forwarding.

 Secrets vs. credentials